 Innate Immune Signaling in Health and Disease

 The Yan laboratory studies homeostatic functions of innate immunity.
-We use inborn-error diseases of innate immunity as model systems to elucidate mechanisms of innate immune pathways and to develop novel therapies.
+We use inborn-error diseases of innate immunity as well as infection, cancer and neurodegenerative disease models to elucidate mechanisms of innate immune pathways and to develop novel therapies.
 We are particularly interested in nucleic acid immunity and type I interferon signaling.
-Current research projects:
+Current research includes:

-1. The DNA sensing pathway.
-We investigate mechanisms of STING trafficking and degradation by lysosomes, the role of STING in lysosome biology and lysosomal diseases, and STING biology in general.
+1. Innate immune response to DNA.
+We investigate mechanisms of STING trafficking and degradation by lysosomes, the role of STING in lysosome biology and lysosomal diseases, and dynamics of STING expression in tissues and immune cells.
+We also study DNase TREX1 that degrades cytosolic DNA to avoid cGAS-STING activation.

-2. The RNA sensing pathway.
-We study the physiological function of the RNA exosome (degradation not secretion) in mammals, including maintaining skin tissue homeostasis and limiting the innate immune response to RNA via the OAS-RNase L pathway.
-We are also interested in OAS biology.
+2. Innate immune response to RNA.
+We study the physiological functions of OAS-2-5A-RNase L pathway in infection and cancer, including 2-5A as an immunotransmitter that spreads innate immunity.
+We also study the physiological functions of RNA exosome (degradation not secretion) in mammals, including maintaining skin tissue homeostasis and limiting the innate immune response to RNA via the OAS-RNase L pathway.

 4. Cancer Immunology.
-We are studying the function of an innate immune checkpoint protein TREX1 and developing inhibitors.
-We also study tumor-T cell interactions and mechanisms to enhance anti-tumor T cell immunity.
+We study the function of an innate immune checkpoint protein TREX1 and developing inhibitors.
+We study tumor-T cell interactions and mechanisms to enhance anti-tumor T cell immunity.
+We also study the role of immunotransmitters in cancer immunology.

 Our Research